kastle-lab/kastle-drawbridge/knowledge-graphs/03-modeling-technologies/sparql.md

 Let's further break down the components of the example query.

+### Punctuation

+Punctuation is vital in SPAQRL as it gives language specific instructions and makes queries more condensed and readable.

+- `.` - Period: Means the end of a triple pattern.
+- `,` - Comma: Used to save space when the `subject` and `predicate` are the same for multiple variables.
+- `;` - Semicolon: Used to save space when the `subjects` are the same between multiple variables.

 ### Prefixes

 Prefixes are used to shorten URIs via an abbreviation.